spryker/spryker-core/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] Legal check for external dependencies

 ###### Change log
-Changes go here.
+Changes go here as list items and with a header (Improvements/Bugfixes).
 Those will be copied to the release log for this bundle.

 -----------------------------------------

-#### [Minor] BundleB
+#### BundleB
 - [ ] Tests for the feature
 - [ ] Scrutinizer score is not worse
 - [ ] No open tickets that could be in minor release
 - [ ] Legal check for external dependencies

 ###### Change log
-Changes go here.
-Those will be copied to the release log for this bundle.
+Features
+- I added this.

 -----------------------------------------

-#### [Patch] BundleC
+#### BundleC
 - [ ] Tests for the patch
 - [ ] Scrutinizer score is not worse

 ###### Change log
-Changes go here.
-Those will be copied to the release log for this bundle.
-Please use full sentences.
+Bugfixes
+- I fixed this.